qfwc258/circuidipity/content/2014-08-31-modify-the-default-boot-order-in-grub.rst

 Step 2 - Set default kernel
 ===========================

 Open ``/etc/default/grub`` in an editor and modify ``GRUB_DEFAULT=`` (set to '0' or most recent by default) to the new desired boot kernel.
-In the case of my Chromebook I include the submenu + kernel in the modified setting ...
+In the case of my Chromebook I include the submenu + menuentry in the modified setting ...

 .. code-block:: bash